Non-interacting String and Holographic Dark Energy Cosmological Models in f(R) Theory of Gravitation

 Friedmann-Robertson-Walker (FRW) models are the best for representing the present large-scale structure of the universe.
 The FRW model is homogeneous and isotropic in nature.
 When we think about the early universe, we believe that it was not like today, i.e. it was not isotropic.
-In order to know the early structure of the universe, we should consider different models.
-In this sense, the Bianchi type models are the simplest, most homogeneous, and most anisotropic, and therefore they are important to study the beginning of the universe.
-In the Bianchi model, the spatial section is flat, in which the extension or contraction rate is direction dependent.
-Mete et al. \cite{Mete et al. 2013} obtained an analytic solution to the general relativistic field equation in four and five dimensions using a two-fluid Kasner-type Bianchi type-I cosmological model.
-The field equations of $f(R,T)$ gravity for Bianchi type-I space-time have been resolved by Adhav \cite{Adhav 2012}.
-In different Bianchi type-I for the Kasner form metric, Saaidi et al. \cite{Saaidi 2012} investigated the evolution of the Bianchi type-I Kasner metric in the context of $ f(R) $ gravity and observed that the power law $ f(R) $ models behaved like the quintessence model.
-Pawar and Dagwal \cite{Pawar and Dagwal 2015} investigated the tilted Bianchi type-I Cosmological model of Kasner form in the context of the Brans-Dicke theory of gravity.
-Paliathanasis et al.\cite{Paliathanasis et al. 2018} showed the existence and stability of the Bianchi type-I Kasner solution in the context of $ f(T) $ gravity theory field equations using power and exponential laws.
+To know the early structure of the universe, we should consider different models.
+In this sense, the Bianchi-type models are the simplest, most homogeneous, and most anisotropic; therefore, they are important to studying the beginning of the universe.
+In the Bianchi model, the spatial section is flat, where the extension or contraction rate is direction-dependent.
+Mete et al. \cite{Mete2013} obtained an analytic solution to the general relativistic field equation in four and five dimensions using a two-fluid Kasner-type Bianchi type-I cosmological model.
+The field equations of $f(R,T)$ gravity for Bianchi type-I space-time have been resolved by Adhav \cite{Adhav2012}.
+In different Bianchi type-I for the Kasner form metric, Saaidi et al. \cite{Saaidi2012} investigated the evolution of the Bianchi type-I Kasner metric in the context of $ f(R) $ gravity and observed that the power law $ f(R) $ models behaved like the quintessence model.
+Pawar and Dagwal \cite{Pawar2015} investigated the tilted Bianchi type-I Cosmological model of Kasner form in the context of the Brans-Dicke theory of gravity.
+Paliathanasis et al.\cite{Paliathanasis2018} showed the existence and stability of the Bianchi type-I Kasner solution in the context of $ f(T) $ gravity theory field equations using power and exponential laws.